LaifsV1/YUP/reference_manual.md

 ## Usage ##
 <a name="section2.1"></a>
 ### Compiling ###
 To use the tool, it must first be compiled.
 For this, use `src\Makefile` provided.
-The compiled tool will be named `proof_checker.exe` by default.
+The compiled tool will be named `yup.exe` by default.

 Requirements for compilation are: